Tasty, savory bacon cheese balls are an easy make-ahead party snack or appetizer. They are keto and low carb too!

 But these bacon cheese balls can’t possibly be healthy, can they?

 As for bacon.
-Yes, it’s processed and it contains nitrites.
+Yes, it’s not ideal.
+It’s processed and it contains nitrites.
 Even organic uncured bacon contains natural nitrate from celery powder.

-There are fears that nitrites and nitrates can become carcinogenic under certain circumstances, although nitrate is naturally occurring in many vegetables and it’s unclear whether these fears are substantiated or not.
+There are fears that nitrites and nitrates can be harmful under certain circumstances, although nitrate is naturally occurring in many vegetables and it’s unclear whether these fears are substantiated or not.

 What about leftovers?